-I tried chai tea bags, but they just don’t do it for me.
-The spices aren’t strong enough for me.
-Chai concentrate or syrup is slightly better, but then you have to make sure you have milk or cream on hand (which isn’t always the case in our house!).
-I’ve seen these chai sweeteners that add spices to sweetened condensed milk floating around this crazy interweb lately, and it seemed like the best of everything I wanted: milky AND sweet AND spicy!
-Just add a spoonful to ridiculously strong black tea (and maybe a squeeze of honey) and you’re all set.
+I like chai tea bags, but sometimes they just don’t do it for me.
+The spices aren’t strong enough, and the addition of milk waters it down too much.
+Chai concentrate or syrup is slightly better, but then you have to make sure you have milk or cream on hand (which isn’t always the case in our house).
+Adding spices to sweetened condensed milk is the best of everything I want: milky AND sweet AND spicy!
+Just add a few spoonfuls to ridiculously strong black tea and you’re all set.

 Just a few notes: your results will vary based on how strong and fresh your spices are.
 In particular, you may wish to start with less nutmeg, clove and cardamon, because too much of these spices can make your chai a little bitter.
 Add more in 1/4 teaspoon increments until you’re happy with the balance of spices.
 Also, I still needed a touch more sweetener in my tea so I added some honey to the tea itself.
 There wasn’t quite enough sweetener in the condensed milk for me, but that’s a matter of personal taste.

 Keep a small jar in your office refrigerator to make yourself a fancy breakfast or afternoon treat.
 Just don’t label the jar, in case your coworkers discover your secret stash.
 The sweetener would really liven up bad workplace coffee.
 And on that note: while a spoonful of this is great in coffee, the cardamom really . . . blooms, I would say.
-It comes through pretty strong.
-And again, you might need to add a touch of honey, sugar or agave syrup to get the result you desire.
+It comes through pretty strong, so start small.

 I would also love to play with this sweetener in baked goods.
 Maybe in a cake?
 Ooh, or a chai dulce de leche?